The Shape of Adversarial Influence: Characterizing LLM Latent Spaces with Persistent Homology: Results

+We used Shapley (or SHAP) values to interpret the model's performance.
+Shapley values quantify the contribution (with sign) of each feature to the prediction of the model for a given input.
+Our analysis revealed that the mean of 0-bar deaths and the number of 1-bars strongly influence predictions, exhibiting a clear dichotomous effect: points with smaller mean death in their 0-bars and bigger number of 1-bars are typically classified as clean, whereas points with bigger mean death of their 0-bars and smaller number of 1-bars are classified as poisoned.

-\textbf{Interpretation: The Shape of Adversarial Influence.} Interpreting the distributions of the barcode summaries for clean vs.~poisoned data reveals that adversarial conditions typically yield fewer 1-bars (loops) forming at later scales, yet persisting longer (see \cref{fig:histograms-discussion}).
+\textbf{The Signature of Topological Compression.} Interpreting the distributions of the barcode summaries for clean vs.~poisoned data reveals that adversarial conditions typically yield fewer 1-bars (loops) forming at later scales, yet persisting longer (see Figure~\ref{fig:histograms-discussion}).
 Conversely, the non-adversarial conditions tend to form earlier loops with more uniform lifetimes (higher persistent entropy).
-This pattern aligns with the Shapley value results (\cref{fig:SHAP-mistral}): lower mean death times of 0-bars (i.e., more compact point clouds) are associated with predictions of ``clean'', while higher values (more spread-out clouds) shift predictions toward ``poisoned''.
+This pattern aligns with the Shapley value results (Figure~\ref{fig:SHAP-mistral}): lower mean death times of 0-bars (i.e., more compact point clouds) are associated with predictions of ``clean'', while higher values (more spread-out clouds) shift predictions toward ``poisoned''.
 Similarly, a lower number of 1-bars tends to indicate ``poisoned'', whereas a higher count suggests ``clean''.
-In addition, a local dispersion ratio (Appendix~\ref{app:local_dispersion_ratio}) and average cosine distance (Figure~\ref{app:cosine}) substantiated these results, revealing that adversarially influenced representation vectors become more dispersed (higher cosine distance) or concentrate variance onto specific axes (leading to flips in dispersion ratio), implying a reallocation of representational capacity toward a smaller number of large-scale features.
-In contrast, the non-adversarial conditions produced lower or more stable distance measures (less reconfiguration in the hidden space).
-Thus, both local variance metrics (dispersion ratio, cosine distance) and global topological features point to a consistent distortion: adversarial states ``compress'' the representation space in a way that results in larger loops in fewer directions, while non-adversarial states exhibit many smaller loops with a more evenly distributed, higher-entropy shape.
-See Appendix~\ref{app:barcode_interpretation} for a more detailed analysis across all models, layers, and adversarial conditions.